-Most online retailers are aware of the benefits of customer reviews on product pages – e.g. trust, SEO, social proof and increase conversation rates.
+Most online retailers are aware of the benefits of customer reviews on product pages – SEO E-E-A-T, social proof, increased overall trust signals, and increased conversation rates.

 Over the years we’ve worked with several clients who couldn’t display customer reviews on product pages for valid reasons (government regulations, negative reviews or brand image in the luxury space).